Food Additive Database

 SweetenerHydrolyzed lactose is a nutritive sweetener created by breaking down lactose (milk sugar) into its simpler components, glucose and galactose.
 It is used in food products as a sweetening agent and is recognized as safe by the FDA.

-Magnesium Cyclamate--prohibited
+Magnesium Cyclamate

 SweetenerMagnesium cyclamate is a non-nutritive artificial sweetener derived from cyclamic acid.
 It was used as a sugar substitute in food and beverages but has been prohibited in many countries due to regulatory decisions, despite limited evidence of direct harm in humans.